 Distance Education enables students to extend their educational opportunities in a more flexible instructional setting.
-Online courses are delivered via the Internet.
+Online courses, which follow a regular schedule of academic activities and assignments, are delivered via the Internet.
 Many are campus-free, but some require a few meetings on campus.
 For a complete list of distance education courses, degree programs, meeting schedules, instructors and more, please visit the Distance Education Web site.